-The outcome of an inspections ends into a report.
-The report has the purpose to recommend corrective actions that can reduce the risks of hazards in the future.
-However, a report may or may not be efficient enough if the best practices aren’t followed.
+The outcome of a safety inspection ends in a report.
+The report aims to recommend corrective actions to reduce the risks of hazards in the future.
+However, a report may not be efficient if the best practices aren’t followed.

-A good inspection checklist is a key to gathering sufficient data than then can be exported into inspection report.
+A good inspection checklist is key to gathering sufficient error-free data that can be exported into an inspection report.

 2. Real-time documenting of inspections

 Big words and complex sentences have no place in inspection reports.
 Reports must be understandable and clear.
-Automating the generation of inspection reports, based on the gathered data and collected observations, can ensure the readability of the reports.
+No unreadable handwriting!
+Automating the generation of inspection reports based on the gathered data and collected observations can ensure the readability of the information.

 How to find the right safety inspection software?

-With inspection software everything depends on the strategy that the organization is following.
-If a government agency is following a cloud-first strategy, then sure their focus must be on clod services that deliver inspection management solutions.
-The same applies for enterprises that want to transform their inner inspections and audits.
+The choice of inspection management system depends on the organisation’s strategy.
+If a government agency follows a cloud-first strategy, its focus must be on cloud inspection services.
+If the organisation is focused on health and food safety, they should aim at a solution specialising in this sector.
+The same applies to enterprises that want to transform their internal inspections and audits.